CQTS/introduction-to-cubical/README.md

 - **Part 2:** A tutorial on the cubical features of Cubical Agda, covering paths, higher inductive types, transport, composition and univalence.
-- **Part 3:** Lectures on topics at the frontier of HoTT research, which can be read and completed independently of each other.
+- **Part 3:** (Under construction.)
+Lectures on topics at the frontier of HoTT research, which can be read and completed independently of each other.
 There are currently three topics covered.
     - **The Structure Identity Principle**, following [Angiuli, Cavallo, Mörtberg and Zeuner]
     - **Modalities**, following [Rijke, Shulman and Spitters]